 None of the other creatures on earth have the ultimate destiny of becoming the glorified children of God for all eternity.
-No other creature has been created in the image and likeness of God, with the potential to be transformed to immortal spirit beings.
+No other creature has been created in the image and likeness of God, with the potential to be transformed from mortal human beings to immortal, glorified spirit beings.
 This special blessing and privilege is granted only to human beings!